wasabeef/notion-to-github-comments/README.md

 3. Click "Invite" and search for your integration name
 4. Select your integration and click "Invite"

+**📝 Note**: You need to share each page/database individually that you want to reference in PRs.
+Child pages inherit permissions automatically.

 ### Step 3: Configure GitHub Repository

 1. Go to your GitHub repository